mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/First-Steps/index.md

 ![MAMP](MAMP.png)

 *   **Preferences…**
     Set your preferences for MAMP.
-See the Preferences section for more details.
+See the (Preferences)[../Preferences/] section for more details.

 *   **Open WebStart page**
     Open the start page of your local web server.